In Good Company (2004 film): Plot

+Carter meets Alex during a dinner at Dan's and a mutual attraction ensues which leads to romance.
+Fearful of offending Dan they unsuccessfully attempt to keep their relationship a secret.
+Dan confronts them in a restaurant, punches Carter, and Alex is convinced to break up with him.
 Carter's boss, Mark Steckle, tells Carter to fire Dan.
-He refuses, claiming that losing Dan will cost them a major advertising contract.
-Steckle gives them 24 hours to seal the contract or be fired.
-As Dan has developed a long-term relationship with the client, Eugene Kalib, Carter gives way to Dan's personal approach.
-The strategy works, and they conclude a deal.
+He refuses, feeling Dan essential to attracting a major advertiser.
+Steckle gives them 24 hours to solidify a contract or be fired.
+Carter yields to Dan's long-term relationship with the client, Eugene Kalib, and they conclude the deal.

-Following another corporate shakeup, Sports America is sold off, Carter is let go, and Dan returns to his former position as head of sales.
-Having developed fatherly feelings towards Carter, Dan offers him a position in his new department as his “second in command”, but he declines, saying that he needs to take some time and discover what he really wants to do in his life.
+Sports America is sold off in another corporate shake-up, Carter is let go, and Dan returns to his former position.
+Having developed fatherly feelings towards Carter, Dan offers him a position as his “second in command”.
+Carter declines, wanting to take time and to discover what he really wants in life.
+Afterwards, he encounters Alex and they renew their acquaintance.